Netatalk/netatalk/README.md

 Find the latest Netatalk v2 releases in the [Releases section](https://github.com/Netatalk/netatalk/releases?q=%22Netatalk+2%22&expanded=false).

+# Installation

+Please read the INSTALL file.
+Netatalk can currently be built using meson or GNU autotools.
+It is possible that Netatalk will transition fully to meson at some point in the future.

 # Docker

 Netatalk comes with a Dockerfile and entry point script for running a containerized AFP server.